 The game’s EGA graphics are very well detailed and colourful, with great animation throughout.
 The soundtrack is quite appropriate with certain main NPCs getting their own theme.
 The main title theme would later become the series’ main theme, with some small differences in each entry.

-And while the Thief might be the hardest character to play in a graphic adventure perspective, the Magic User is the one that, for me, has the most grinding, due to the fact that you not only have to grind all the necessary stats linked to spell casting, but you also have to repeatedly cast all the spells in order to increase the proficiency of each individual spell.
+And while the Thief might be the hardest character to play in a graphic adventure perspective, the Magic-User is the one that, for me, has the most grinding, since you not only have to grind all the necessary stats linked to spell-casting, but you also have to repeatedly cast all the spells to increase the proficiency of each individual spell.